MartyRath/housing_market_analysis/README.md

 # UCDPA_MartyRath - Using data analytics to access the housing market in order to purchase my first home
 I used the insights from my Data Analytics course project to purchase my first home.
 Using the Property Price Register as my main data source, I accessed location, pricing, and inflation for my findings.
 This proved crucial to finding my first home in my preferred location and within my price-range where I am now happily living.

 See 'Project Report Marty Rath' for the final result.

-See below for the assignment details.
+See below for the assignment details:

 1. Real-world scenario
 ○ The project should use a real-world dataset and include a reference of their